-PACES Day-care facility is to be provided services by the Bargaining Unit.
+PACES Day-care facility and School District #87 are to be provided services by the Bargaining Unit at no cost to the Coast Mountains School District #82.

 ARTICLE 29 GENERAL

 29.01 Plural Gender-Neutral Language May Apply

 The Parties agree this, and all future Collective Agreements will reflect gender neutral language.
 Wherever the singular is used it shall be considered as if the plural has been used where the context so requires.